lowRISC/opentitan/doc/rm/c_cpp_coding_style.md

 The first line of the comment is the summary, followed by a new line, and an optional longer description.
 Input arguments and return arguments can be documented with `@param` and `@return` if they are not self-explanatory from the name.

-The `@p` modifier can be used to format the following word as monospaced text in the final output.
+The documentation tool will also render markdown within descriptions, so backticks should be used to get monospaced text.
-The documentation tool will also render markdown within descriptions.
+It can also generate references to other named declarations using `#other_function` (for C-style declarations), or `ns::foo` (for C++ declarations).

 Example: